jtablesaw/tablesaw/README.md

     Table tornadoes = Table.readTable(dbName);
 ```
-This is just the beginning of what Tablesaw can do.
+This is just a little of what Tablesaw can do.
 More information is available on the project web site:
  https://javadatascience.wordpress.com

 ## A work-in-progress